My name is Andrea Morgan and I’m a family law attorney here in Orlando.

 Love addicts jump into a relationship before they have vetted the object of their desire, before allowing the time necessary to know who that person is, before determining whether they trust that person with their heart, and before determining whether they and their romantic interest would make a good match.

-As a family law attorney here in the Orlando area, I’ve noticed the most difficult love addicts are those who develop romantic relationships with two or more partners at the same time, thinking their only dilemma is, who should I pick?
-They really believe their only problem is picking one, and are blind as a stone to the fact the problem lies within themselves.
+As a family law attorney here in the Orlando area, I’ve noticed the most difficult love addicts are those who develop romantic relationships with two or more partners at the same time, thinking their only problem is, which one should I pick?
+Deep down, they delight in their dilemma and the drama they create.
+But the truth is, they are blind as a stone to the fact the only problem lies within themselves.

-Here are some questions you can ask yourself to find out:
+Here are some questions you can ask yourself to find out whether you or someone you care about may be a love addict:

 - Do you find yourself in an unfulfilling relationship with a person you know in your heart is not right for you, but you cannot leave?